-During this time, slots and flaps, and then better flaps, have been invented, and the maximum value of C_L has gone up from just over 1 to about 3, or even 4, for a good modern aerofoil section with slotted flaps and slots extending along 60 per cent of the wing span.
-When the maximum C_L was 1.22 (RAF 15), a wing loading of 500 N/m2 was considered high; but with a C_L max of 3, even 5000 N/m2 has already been exceeded.
-Now a C_L max of 1.22 and W/S of 500 gives a landing speed of about 50 knots (93 km/h) whereas a C_L max of 3 and W/S of 5000 gives a landing speed of about 102 knots (188 km/h).
+During this time, slots and flaps, and then better flaps, have been invented, and the maximum value of $C_L$ has gone up from just over 1 to about 3, or even 4, for a good modern aerofoil section with slotted flaps and slots extending along 60 per cent of the wing span.
+When the maximum $C_L$ was 1.22 (RAF

+15), a wing loading of 500 N/m was considered high; but with a $C_L$ max of 3, even 5000 N/m has already been exceeded.
+Now a $C_L$ max of 1.22 and W/S of 500 gives a landing speed of about 50 knots (93 km/h) whereas a $C_L$ max of 3 and W/S of 5000 gives a landing speed of about 102 knots (188 km/h).

 So we have accepted a considerably higher landing speed - but how long can this go on?
 The increase in wing loading has already had a greater effect than the increase in maximum lift coefficient, but so far we have discovered better and better flaps.
 Now, however, it would seem that there is not much hope of any further great improvement in flaps - so what of the future?
-The first thing we must do is clear enough - flaps, and slots too, must extend along the whole span of the wing, perhaps also under the fuselage; this has already been done in some types of aircraft, sometimes by arranging that the ailerons act also as flaps, or more hopefully by dispensing with the ailerons altogether and adopting an alternative form of lateral control, such as spoilers - this will be discussed later.
+The first thing we must do is clear enough - flaps, and slots too, must extend along the whole span of the wing, perhaps also under the fuselage; this has already been done in some types of aircraft, sometimes by arranging that the ailerons act also as flaps, therefore known as 'flaperons' or by dispensing with the ailerons altogether and adopting an alternative form of lateral control, such as spoilers - this will be discussed later, or by differential movement of the tail surfaces, thus known as 'tailerons'.